I've been gold prospecting for 11 years, mainly in the Bradshaw Mountains in Yavapai County, Arizona, where I found over 8 grams of placer.

 Where to Go

-Finding really good candidate areas to search sometimes takes a bit of work and research.
+Finding really good area candidates to search sometimes takes a bit of work and research.

 You need to get permission to search on private property.
 If there are posted instructions for land use, follow them.
 If it is posted that metal detecting is forbidden, don't metal detect.
 Most areas with recreational equipment in sand, like school yards, are OK.
 Park areas where there are picnic tables are great areas to search.
 Parking lots are another good place, as well as beaches.
 Just make sure you obey posted instructions.